swlaschin/fsharpforfunandprofit.com/_posts/2015-08-02-elevated-world.md

 not to mention functors in SML and [OCaml](https://realworldocaml.org/v1/en/html/functors.html) (and [C++](http://www.cprogramming.com/tutorial/functors-function-objects-in-c++.html)), which are different yet again!*

 *Consequently, I prefer to talk about "mappable" worlds.
-In practical programming, you will almost never run into a elevated world that does not support being mapped over somehow.*
+In practical programming, you will almost never run into an elevated world that does not support being mapped over somehow.*

 ### Variants of map